Nivalyx/osu-wiki/wiki/Tournaments/oSEAT/4/en.md

    - In the Grand Finals, the winner of the the Upper Bracket only needs to win a single match against their opponent in order to claim the championship title.
 The winner of the Lower Bracket, however, needs to win two matches and enforce a Bracket Reset against their opponent in order to claim the championship title.
 4. Players who can compete in the next round are determined by:
    - In the Round of 32, Round of 16, and Quarterfinals, each player needs to win 6 points in order to win a match.
 (Best-of-11)
-   - In the Semifinals and both of the Finals Weeks, each team needs to win 7 points in order to to win a match.
+   - In the Semifinals and both of the Finals Weeks, each player needs to win 7 points in order to to win a match.
 (Best-of-13)
-   - Teams who Win By Default.
+   - Players who Win By Default.
    - If there are players who is disqualified from the tournament.

 ### Match regulations